albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 You must understand [installing mozilla hubs on local](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/README.md) before you read this article.

-## Warning, this tutorial is not complete yet.
+## Warning, this tutorial is not complete yet. so dont follow this tutorial

 <br>